-Food of the Italian Islands (Order your signed copy today!) - EU
+Food of the Italian Islands (Signed Copy) - EU only

 Order a signed copy of my forthcoming cookbook Food of the Italian Islands, the follow-up to my critically acclaimed book Food of the Italian South.
 The book ships in the EU only (hang in there UK and Switzerland-based friends, I'm working on navigating the complex export system)!